cdne/Web-Shop/README.md

 # Codecool Online Shop
-Webshop is written in Java that allows users to add products to cart from different categories and suppliers.
+Webshop written in Java that allows users to add products to cart from different categories and suppliers.

 Users can register and login and see previous orders.
-Also, they will receive a mail confirmation when they pay.
+Also, they will receive an email confirmation when they pay.

 ## Features
 - Register / Login